COVID - 19 Updates

 Recognition Nationally recognised – meets Australian Qualifications Framework standards

-Location On campus (5/40 Phillip Street, St Marys, Sydney, NSW)
+Location On campus (if attending face to face classes) (5/40 Phillip Street, St Marys, Sydney, NSW or 3/30 Blueridge Dr, Dubbo NSW)

 Calendar

-Contact the office to confirm face to face class dates, session times and term periods
+Contact the office to confirm face to face class online dates, session times and term periods

 Payment options